-MFG 420 - Jig and Fixture Design 2.0 Credit(s) Lecture 1
+MFG 420 - Jig and Fixture Design

 Jig and Fixture Design prepares students for the theory of design and machining practices as they relate to jigs and fixtures used in manufacturing facilities.
 This course introduces students to the importance of jig and fixture classification and to their uses in modern machine tools.